csula/cs590-fall-2015/README.md

 ## Announcements

+**12/25/2015**

+This is a fascinating read on the [Momento Pattern]( https://dzone.com/articles/memento-pattern-1) which allows for a system to save its internal state to an external source; this allows for hibernation of a running system.
+Question of the day: does the momento pattern support or contradict the use of immutables?

 **11/24/2015**

 As you start to think about the last homework assignment and the project, please take a minute out to read [The DZONE guide to enterprize integration 2015 edition](https://dzone.com/storage/assets/668425-dzone-guide-enterpriseintegration.pdf).
 Notice the emphasis that is being placed on microservices.